Glory of the 80's

-"Glory of the 80's" is a song by American singer-songwriter Tori Amos.
-It is the fourth track on Amos' 1999 album To Venus and Back.
-It was issued as the first single from the album in Europe and Australasia.
-Part one of the single was released in Australia on October 11, 1999, and both parts were released a month later in Europe on November 1, 1999.
-The song reached #46 on the UK singles chart, having the lowest debut since her 1994 single God when both parts of the single were recalled early for a misprint in the credits.
-In Australia, the single peaked at #81 on the ARIA singles chart, becoming Amos' final single to reach the top 100 there.
+"Glory of the 80's" is a song by American singer-songwriter and pianist Tori Amos.
+It is the fourth track on her fifth album, To Venus and Back.
+The song was issued as the first single from the album in Europe and Australasia.
+The song debuted and peaked at number 46 on the UK singles chart, making it Amos's lowest debut since her 1994 single God", when both parts of the single were recalled early for a misprint in the credits.
+In Australia, the single peaked at number 81 on the ARIA Singles Chart, becoming Amos' final single to reach the top 100 there.

 About

 "Glory of the 80's" is an electronically driven song with a dark, club-like atmosphere.
 The song also marks the final appearance of the harpsichord in Amos' work until her 2009 holiday album Midwinter Graces.
 According to Amos, the song was written about the honesty of that decade, compared to the more conservative 1990s of censorship and political correctness.

-Tori on the inspiration of the song:
+She said of the song: